 Let's look at the sample schedule above.
 You're taking 15 hours, but 2 hours are in tennis.
 You probably don't need to study as much for tennis as for your other classes.
-So, that leaves 13 credit hours that you need to fit in 26 hours of outside-of-class study time.
+Taking 13 credit hours means you need to fit 26 hours of study time into your schedule.